Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 TCU Stats and Trends

-- TCU's games this season have gone over the total in three out of four opportunities (75%).
+- TCU's games this season have hit the over three times in four opportunities (75%).

 - When TCU scores more than 23.8 points, it is 1-3 against the spread and 3-2 overall.